 Confusion became amusement in the crowd of students, with Kirche laughing the loudest at the tiny mage's failure.
 "Oh!
 So it would seem that Zero Louise has summoned a zero!"

 "Miss Zerbst," Colbert tried to say in order to defend Louise, but one of the other students suddenly let out a cry and pointed.
 Turning around, Colbert's eyes widened as a glowing point appeared in the ground and began to grow.
 The laughter subsided to quieted surprise, as the students, especially Kirche and Louise.

 "Wait, what is that?"
-Kirche said apprehensively as she stood up.
+Kirche asked as she stood up.